 We are always looking for volunteers to support the development of our archive of humanist thought.
 This role includes research into humanist ideas throughout history, cataloguing texts, collecting and sourcing quotes, and creating a calendar of dates and events relevant to humanism.

 You will need excellent research and organisational skills, keen attention-to-detail, and a good understanding of humanism and philosophy.

-We estimate that this will involve 10 days of work between now and the end of the year.
-We can be flexible with how this work is completed.
+We can normally be flexible with how this work is completed.
 The work can be completed remotely.